 Phil Sullivan: The Unofficial Mayor of New Pond Village

-Phil Sullivan’s journey at our senior living community – from associate to advocate.
+Phil Sullivan’s journey at our senior living community—from associate to advocate.

-From Workplace to Heartplace
+From Workplace to Heart Place

-Phil had spent the majority of his career working for the Commonwealth of Massachusetts.
-“I had worked there for 20 years,” said Phil.
-While Phil retired in December of 1992, he wasn’t ready to stop working.
-“I believe it was March of 1993 that I came to New Pond Village and worked in security and did some driving.
+Phil first came to work at New Pond Village in the spring of 1993 after retiring from the Commonwealth of Massachusetts.
+He explains his role and responsibilities in the community, “I worked in security and did some driving.
 I would fill in for anybody because my wife was still working as a nurse.
-At one point, I took over transportation, I did the scheduling for that for a period of time.”
-Phil stayed in the community for six years before retiring again.
+At one point, I took over transportation.
+I did the scheduling for that for a period of time.”

-Part of New Pond’s History
+Part of New Pond Village’s History

 A Safe Place